DemosDemosthenous/testingTravis/Worksheet1/group19-essay.md

 ###Introduction

-Agile methodology and waterfall model are the common methods of software development.
-They are fundamentally different; Agile was designed to rectify Waterfalls shortcomings (such as implementing changes; near impossible with Waterfall, but very easy with Agile).
-Nowadays, the popularity of waterfall model is falling while more people are preferring the agile methods instead.
-In this essay, I will show you what those methods really are and the differences between them.
+Agile and Waterfall are two of the most common methodologies used in software development.
+They are fundamentally different - Agile was designed to make up for Waterfall's shortcomings (e.g. Agile can implement changes swiftly, while Waterfall does not).
+Nowadays, the popularity of Waterfall is reducing due to more people preferring Agile.
+In this essay, I will explain each of the methodologies, and show the differences between them.

 The waterfall model is a sequential design process, used in software development processes[7].
 This method is very easy to use and understand.
 Each step in the progress is flowing steadily from the top to bottom like a waterfall.